Annorphede/Enc-1/README.md

 ====================================

 How to run? :
+  0. create the following folders in the main folder: /ans ; /enc_wrapped ; /keys ; /unwraps
   1. install 「pillow」: pip install pillow
      (for great mac users: pip3 install pillow) pillow deals with the photos